 First, I ironed my burlap.
 Then, I simply laid the burlap directly on top of the front of the bulletin board.
 The tacks were pushed into the cork board, just inside the edge of the frame.

 Push pins like I used for our diy oversized travel map would also work to give this a more fancy edge.

 I didn’t measure (that’s just how I roll!), but the distance is about 1 1/2 inches apart.
 I pulled the burlap somewhat taut as I went around the board so the final result would be fairly tight.

 Approximately 1 1/2 packages of decorative upholstery tacks were used to attach the fabric to the cork board.

-Our dog, Bentley, wasn’t terribly interested in this project (see photo below)!
+Our dog, Bentley, wasn’t terribly interested in this project (see photo below), lol!

 Step 2: Staple burlap to backside of cork board

 When I was finished placing the tacks as shown above, I flipped the bulletin board over to the backside to begin stapling.

 Step 3.
 Cut away excess fabric from the backside of the board